This recipe is safe for Coumadin (warfarin) users.

 "Although I cannot lay an egg, I am a very good judge of omelettes." -George Bernard Shaw

 Deviled eggs are really simple to make and can be a big hit at your picnic or cocktail party.
 The term "deviled" came from recipes in the 18th century that used mustard or other spices in the recipe.
 By the early 19th century, the term "deviling" came to be synonymous with making food spicy.
 These days that means adding mustard to the yolks to get traditional deviled eggs.

 Most recipes use mayonnaise to create the creaminess of the yolk stuffing, but I love using avocado instead.
 It offers the same smooth texture but with a richer flavor.
 Using avocado, you will need to add a bit of acid – lemon juice, lime juice or vinegar – to keep the yolk from turning brown as the avocado oxidizes.
 If you are in a hurry, mayonnaise is fine, but I prefer a reduced fat mayo, not because of the less fat, but because the full fat makes the egg yolk mixture too creamy in my opinion.
 Deviled Eggs »

-The assembled eggs will keep well for just a couple of days.
-Note that cooking time does not include chilling time.
+This recipe can easily be multiplied, but the assembled eggs will keep well for just a couple of days.

 |1 tsp||olive oil|